sierrajulietromeo/CSP1-manchester-foods/STUDENT_GUIDE.md

 ```
 1. Proxy → Intercept: ON
 2. Login as thepubco and navigate to My Orders
+3. Observe the GET /api/orders request in Burp's HTTP History
-3. Click on an order (note the UUID in the request)
+4. Note the order UUIDs in the JSON response
-4. Right-click request → Send to Repeater
+5. Right-click request → Send to Repeater
-5. Logout, login as bella_italia
+6. Logout, login as bella_italia
-6. In Repeater, change the order UUID to thepubco's order
+7. In Repeater, change URL to /api/orders/THEPUBCO_ORDER_UUID
-7. Click Send - observe unauthorized access!
+8. Click Send - observe unauthorised access to another user's order!
 ```

 **Example 2: SQL Injection Testing**